 and investigate your claim.
 The BWC is supposed to allow or deny the claim within 28 days.

-you will have 14 days to appeal and request a hearing on your claim with the Industrial Commission of Ohio.
+you will have 14 days to appeal the denied claim and request a hearing on your claim with the Industrial Commission of Ohio.

 If the Industrial Commission denies your appeal,

 you can make an additional appeal to the Court of Common Pleas in the county where you live or work.

 This is a simplification of a process that can be quite complicated under different circumstances.
 Your case may involve large stacks of medical records from different providers or other technical information.
 Expert witnesses may be necessary to support the validity of your claim.
 Appeals may involve complex legal questions.
 You stand the best chance at getting your claim approved if you seek the help of a knowledgeable Ohio workers’ compensation lawyer who will advocate on your behalf to get the compensation you deserve.